meysilver/ecommerce-analysis/README.md

 ## Files
 - `ecommerce_analysis.sql` — all queries with comments
-- `ecommerce_analysis.pdf` — full analysis with results and insights
+- `Brazilian Ecommerce SQL Analysis.pdf` — full analysis with results and insights